Get Maintouch

-People keep asking me about SEO vs. GEO like they're choosing between two different marketing channels.
+Everyone keeps asking me about SEO vs. GEO like they're choosing between two different channels.
 Stop.
-You're not.
-If you're building a separate GEO strategy, you're wasting time and money.
+You're not choosing anything.
+If you're building a separate GEO strategy, you're wasting time and money on a distinction that doesn't exist at the infrastructure level.
 AI chatbots don't conjure answers from thin air.
-They search the web, retrieve relevant content, and then synthesize it into a response.
+They search the web, retrieve relevant content, and synthesize it into a response.
 That retrieval step works exactly like traditional search.
-Your keyword strategy, your backlink profile, your site structure?
-All of that makes your content easier for AI to find and cite.
-You're not doing double work here.
+Your keyword strategy, your backlink profile, your site structure: all of it makes your content easier for AI to find and cite.
+Same work.
+One scoreboard just has a different name on it.

 TLDR: